Skip to main content

 India (Deccan Plateau)

 The primary commercial source of Bloodstone.
 Indian specimens are found in the Deccan Trap basalts and typically show rich dark green with well-defined red spots.
-India has been the world's leading producer for centuries.
+India has been the leading producer for centuries.

 Brazil (Rio Grande do Sul, Minas Gerais)